 Allen Barton has been a part of the BHP community since 1990.
 He is a Los Angeles-based writer-director, teacher and classical pianist.
-As a playwright, his debut feature play ENGAGEMENT ran at the BHP in 2010, and his latest play, YEARS TO THE DAY, garnered huge critical acclaim and was performed in Paris in October of 2013.
+As a playwright, his debut feature play ENGAGEMENT ran at the BHP in 2010, and in San Francisco in 2014.
+His latest play, YEARS TO THE DAY, garnered huge critical acclaim and multiple nominations for acting and writing during its 2013 run in Los Angeles.
+YEARS TO THE DAY was performed in Paris in October of 2013, and will be part of the 2014 Edinburgh Theatre Festival and the summer 59E59 Festival in New York.
 Currently he is developing his next play, DISCONNECTION.

 Born and raised in New York, Howard Deutch attended Ohio State University and began his career in the entertainment industry at United Artists, becoming director of advertising and was responsible for all marketing.
 Eventually he formed his own firm, KMD, which specialized in trailers and created the campaigns for a host of iconic films including APOCALYSE NOW, ROCKY, ANNIE HALL, and ONE FLEW OVER THE CUCKOO’S NEST.

 Mark is an actor, writer, director and producer who began studying at the Beverly Hills Playhouse in 1999.
 He was fortunate enough to stage manage over 20 scenes directed by Milton Katselas for the Master Class.
 Mark co-created and starred in the award winning web series/feature film The Bannen Way for Sony Pictures Television, opposite Academy Award Nominated actors Robert Forster and Michael Lerner and Emmy Winner, Vanessa Marcil.
 He is currently a series regular on a television series in Canada called Bluff.